gzip/node-cmbn/README.md

 ## Usage

-This software is currently demoed at cmbn.us there are no guarantees to availability.
+This software is currently demoed at cmbn.us but there are no guarantees to availability.
 It's recommended to install cmbn on your own host in order to enable comboing with application-specific assets.
 To maximize performance even further cmbn should be fronted by a CDN like [CloudFlare](http://www.cloudflare.com/).